There have been a lot of changes to my MAME cabinet over the years, I have a legacy page on its original build located HERE.

 - Marquee was inkjet printed in about 2002ish and carefully taped together, it was originally 12volt incandescent backlit with cabinets original backlight, but bulbs didn’t last that long and I have since switched to a 120volt florescent tube fixture.

-- In the 15 or so years since I built this, I have still yet to get a monitor bezel and glass, I really should get on that!
+- In the almost 20 years since I built this, I have still yet to get a monitor bezel and glass, I really should get on that!